- Military Life Cycle

 Maybe you’re closing the chapter on your military life and opening a new one, or you’re in the process of making long-term plans.
 This means transitioning from being a service member to a civilian employee in a company, nonprofit or maybe the government.
 As a service member, you have many resources available to help you with this significant change.
 Here’s an overview of what you need to know as you seek employment.

 Explore your career path

 There’s a difference between a job and a career.
-One pays the bills — the other gives you a sense of meaning and accomplishment.
+Both pay the bills, but a career is more likely to give you a sense of meaning and accomplishment.